supercid/techdocs-wiki-tmp/Blacklisting-customers-using-the-Blacklist-API.md

 This endpoint is used for blacklisting email addresses from receiving Nosto's triggered emails such as cart-abandonment emails, order-follow emails, and we-miss-you emails.

+Having the corresponding email address in our system prior to blacklisting or unblacklisting is not a prerequisite.
+If the specified email record does not exist in our system, it will be created.

 #### Token

 This endpoint requires an Email token.